amadorkane/Gait-space-clusterer-for-multilegged-locomotion/README.md

 # Gait-Space-Clusterer
 Uses phase differences between legs and gait space metrics to classify datasets of animal leg motions into clusters (see Ref.
 1 below for details).

-MATLAB code and samples data are provided.
-R and python versions are under development.
+MATLAB code and samples data are provided. python versions are under development.

-See GaitSpaceClusterer Metadata.pdf for details about usage.
+See GaitSpaceClusterer Metadata.pdf for details about file descriptions, naming conventions, and usage.

 References to cite if you use this code: